 The editorial office must:

 1) to ensure the confidentiality of the publication received from the authors and any information until its publication;

 2) not to use for personal purposes or transfer to third parties, without the written consent of the author, unpublished data obtained from the materials submitted for consideration;

 3) do not allow information to be published if there is sufficient evidence that it is plagiarism;

-Conflict of interest
+Conflict of interest.

-All participants in the publishing process should avoid conflicts of interest in any form and at any stage of the preparation of the manuscript for publication.
-In the event of a conflict of interest, the parties must take all necessary measures to restore the violated rights of the interested parties.
+All participants in the publishing process should avoid conflicts of interest in any form and at any stage of preparation of the manuscript for publication.
+In the event of a conflict of interest, the parties must take all necessary measures to restore the violated rights of interested parties.